Lonely Planet, Morocco

 Afro-Berber Culture by Bert Flint (to be published soon)

-I was the official translator from French to English for Spirit of Fes Foundation for eight years, until 2017.
-The Foundation stages the annual Fes Festival of World Sacred Music and my translations covered the programme, the website and all publicity material.
+I am the official translator from French to English for Spirit of Fes Foundation.
+The Foundation stages the annual Fes Festival of World Sacred Music and my translations cover the programme, the website and all publicity material.